DrCBrennan-Rich/Electron_Microscopy_Ptychography/README.md

 Finally, the number of iterations (typically ~ 500) can be selected.

-Object amplitude and phase creation is handled by Simulation\Object.py
+Object and probe amplitude and phase creation is handled by Simulation\Object.py and Simulation\Probes.py respectively.